 If you have 10 days in Costa Rica, then this post is for you.
+This itinerary is specifically for those who want to visit both coasts and more beach time.

-Here is a sample 10 day Costa Rica itinerary that takes you the capital city and both the Caribbean and Pacific coast: San Jose, Puerto Viejo and Manuel Antonio.
-Each of these destinations are very different in terms of landscapes and activities and have beach, wildlife and rain forest.
-Find out how to spend 10 days in Costa Rica in this sample itinerary.
+This sample 10 day Costa Rica itinerary takes you the capital city and both the Caribbean and Pacific coast: San Jose, Puerto Viejo and Manuel Antonio.
+Each of these destinations are very different and you will experience the city, the beach, lots of wildlife and see plenty of rain forest.

 What to Know About This Costa Rica Itinerary 10 days